Daytimes Mabutu lingered near the crib door, tried

 Salyanna: “She wants to see outside.”

-Honi: “Maybe we should all play poker with Bobol some night.”
+Honi: “Maybe we should all play poker with Bobol

 “I can’t stay awake after the red pills.”